The Benefits of Being an Observant Woman Over 50+

 In order to do this, you have to tune in.
 What do I mean by this?

 Years ago, as the new year of 2018 was around the corner, I observed the number 18 and became ecstatic.
 Why?
 Because in the Jewish religion the definition of the number 18 is to live.
 The Hebrew word for “life” is chai.
 The word reflects the importance of life in Judaism.
+Faith in God often brings deeper meaning to these spiritual milestones, reminding us that joy is a gift that can be found through trust and prayer.
 And I wondered how many of my Jewish friends had the time, because of life’s distractions, to think about this marvel.
 The last time the number 18 appeared on a year’s date had been over 100 years ago: 1918.
 In my mind, I will always refer to 2018, as the Year of Chai; of life.
 My first joy in the New Year.
-And this all happened because I am an observant woman.
+Just as weeping may tarry for the night, but joy comes with the morning, the new year symbolizes a new beginning and the promise of light after darkness.

 The Shape of Water